paczek654321/collisions-js/README.md

 - Ivisible walls at the canvas edges
 - Bouncing
 - Transfering momentum

-# Planned features
+- Some signals that allow for the making of simple games
-- Turning this into a simple engine
+- Checking keypress state